eksctl-io/eksctl/site/content/introduction/03-features.md

 weight: 30
 ---

-## Feature list [WIP]
+## Feature list

 The features that are currently implemented are:

-- Create cluster
-- Get and list clusters
+- Create, get, list and delete clusters
-- Delete cluster
 - Create, drain and delete nodegroups
-- Scaling a nodegroup
+- Scale a nodegroup
-- Updating a cluster
+- Update a cluster
-- Custom AMI support
+- Use custom AMIs
-- VPC Networking
+- Configure VPC Networking
-- GPU Support
+- Support for GPU nodegroups
 - Spot instances and mixed instances
 - IAM Management and Add-on Policies
 - List cluster Cloudformation stacks
 - Install coredns
-- Write kubeconfig for a cluster
+- Write kubeconfig file for a cluster

 ![Gophers: E, K, S, C, T, & L](../images/eksctl.png)